Multilevel Richardson-Romberg extrapolation: Introduction

 We aim at computing an as good as possible approximation of $I_0 = \esp{Y_0}$ by a Monte Carlo type simulation.
 The starting point is of course to fix a parameter $h \in \Hr$ to consider a standard Monte Carlo estimator based on $Y_h$ to compute $I_0$.
 So, let $(Y^{(k)}_h)_{k \ge 1}$ be a sequence of independent copies of $Y_h$ and the estimator $I^{(h)}_N = \frac{1}{N} \sum_{k=1}^N Y^{(k)}_h$.
-By the strong law of numbers and the central limit theorem we have a standard control of the renormalized \emph{statistical error} $\sqrt{N} (I^{(h)}_N - \esp{Y_h})$ which behaves as a centered Gaussian with variance $\var(Y_h)$.
+By the strong law of numbers and the central limit theorem we have a control of the renormalized \emph{statistical error} $\sqrt{N} (I^{(h)}_N - \esp{Y_h})$ which behaves as a centered Gaussian with variance $\var(Y_h)$.
 On the other hand, there is a \emph{bias error} due to the approximation of $I_0$ by $I_h = \esp{Y_h}$.
 This bias error is also known as the \emph{weak error} when $Y_{h}$ is a functional of the time discretization scheme of a stochastic differential equation with step $h$.
 In many applications, the bias error can be expanded as

 where $\alpha$ is a positive real parameter (usually $\alpha = \frac 12, 1$ or $2$).
 In this paper, we fully take into account this error expansion and provide a very efficient estimator which can be viewed as a coupling between an \MLMC estimator and a Multistep Richardson-Romberg extrapolation.
+Multilevel methods require the additional strong convergence rate assumption $\normLp{2}{Y_h - Y_0}^2 = \mathcal{O}(h^{\beta})$ involving a parameter $\beta \in (0,1)$.
+About the need of this assumption, we refer to~\cite{Hutz} for some counterexamples.
+However, the recent paper~\cite{Belo2} shows how this strong error assumption can be relaxed in some situations.

 We first present a brief description of the original \MLMC estimator as described in~\cite{GILES}.
-The main idea is to use the following telescopic summation with depth $L \ge 2$
+The main idea is to use the following telescopic summation with depth $L \ge 2$,